Man arrested after knife attack on German bus

-BERLIN (Reuters) - A man armed with a knife attacked people on a bus in the northern German city of Luebeck on Friday, wounding at least 14 people, two seriously, before being arrested by police, the local newspaper reported.
+BERLIN (Reuters) - A man armed with a knife attacked people on a bus in the northern city of Luebeck on Friday, injuring several including one seriously before he was arrested, police and the local state prosecutor said.

-Schleswig-Holstein police said no one was killed in the incident and confirmed the suspect was in custody.
-They did not immediately give further details.
+“The exact number of injured is still unclear.
+There were no dead,” the police and prosecutor’s office said in a statement.
+“The background to the crime is still unclear and the subject of the ongoing investigation.”

-“The offender was overpowered and is in police custody.
-We are still at the site and will continue to report from here,” the police said on Twitter.
+The local Luebecker Nachrichten reported at least 14 people were wounded, two seriously.

 The Luebecker Nachrichten newspaper cited state prosecutor Ulla Hingst as saying: “Nothing can be ruled out, including a terrorist background.”